conjurdemos/Accelerator-ASMOnboardingForSH/README.md

 - Enable CPM to rotate secret and SecretsHub to sync secrets back to the same ASM secret.

 ## Prerequisites
- - Admin access to an AWS account with admin access for Lambda & AWS Secrets Manager services.
+- Roles:
+  - AWS interactive user
+    - Requires admin rights to:
+      - Lambda - to create & test the lambda function
+      - AWS Secrets Manager - to create the admin secret
+  - CyberArk Identity user (human)
- - Admin access to a NON-PRODUCTION Cyberark Identity tenant
+    - Requires admin rights to a NON-PRODUCTION tenant for Privilege Cloud
+    - Imports platforms for ASM RDS accounts
+    - Creates safes for secret onboarding
+  - CyberArk Identity service user (non-human Oauth2 confidential client)
+    - Requires admin rights to NON-PRODUCTION tenants for:
- - Admin access to a NON-PRODUCTION CyberArk Privilege Cloud tenant
+      - CyberArk Privilege Cloud - to onboard secret
- - Admin access to a NON-PRODUCTION CyberArk Secrets Hub tenant
+      - CyberArk Secrets Hub - to create sync policies
+- Resources:
- - A Safe in Privilege Cloud with the above service user as member with Access and Account Management permissions, and the 'Conjur Sync' user as member with Access and Workflow permissions.
+  - A Safe in Privilege Cloud with:
+    - the CyberArk Identity service user as safe member with Access and Account Management permissions, and
- - A demo host - a MacOS or Linux VM environment with Docker or Podman installedand IPV4 network access to the CyberArk tenants.
+    - the 'SecretsHub' user as member with Access and Workflow permissions.
   - Make sure all scripts are executable.
 Run: chmod -R +x *.sh

 ## STEP ONE: Manual Setup
    - https://aws.amazon.com/blogs/security/how-to-connect-to-aws-secrets-manager-service-within-a-virtual-private-cloud/